mandy6720/make-it-green-api/README.md

 # ⚠️ UNDER CONSTRUCTION ⚠️

-# Make It Green API
+# Make It Green

-This is the API for Make it Green - an AI app that takes in repices and turns them vegan 🌱
+This Make it Green - an AI app that takes in repices and turns them vegan 🌱

 The idea for this project came about when I decided to start trying to eat more plant-based meals for health, environment and wallet reasons!
 The problem i kept running into is that, as a total foodie, Ikept getting these fabulous recipes in my inbox that were decidedly not part of the plant-based diet I was going for.